MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-configure-xbl-in-unity.md

 ## Build and test the project

 When running your title in the editor, you will see fake data when you try to use Xbox Live functionality.
-For example, if you [add sign in capabilities](signin/unity-prefabs-and-sign-in.md) to your scene and try to sign in, you will see **Fake User** appear as your profile name, with a placeholder icon.
+For example, if you add sign in capabilities to your scene (per [Sign-in in Unity through prefabs or scripting (pre-1804 release)](signin/live-unity-prefabs-sign-in.md)) and try to sign in, you will see **Fake User** appear as your profile name, with a placeholder icon.
 To sign in with a real profile and test out Xbox Live functionality in your title, you'll need to build a UWP solution and run it in Visual Studio.

 You can build the UWP project in Unity, as follows: